 - (a) Inform the school on the day of the task phone or email the school and leave a message for the Deputy Principal in charge of your Year AND the Head Teacher of the relevant faculty. - (b) Report to your Deputy Principal immediately upon your return to school, with supporting documentation, such as a medical certificate, to discuss your case.
-Refer to page 7 & 8 for further guidelines. - (c) Be prepared to complete the assessment task or an alternative task at the earliest time available ie your next timetabled lesson.
-OR If the task is a hand-in assessment task you MUST hand it in immediately upon your return to school.
+Refer to page 7 & 8 for further guidelines.

+(c) Be prepared to complete the assessment task or an alternative task at the earliest time available ie your next timetabled lesson.